 With boat trips departing right from the beach, it’s possible to visit both the beach and the four-mile-long subterranean river in one extraordinary day trip.
 Backed by lush rainforest, you can also opt to venture on one of the many hiking trails within the Puerto Princesa Subterranean River National Park followed by a swim in the sea to cool off.

-The park is a UNESCO World Heritage Site and will have your inner explorer pumped to adventure along the Cabayugan River and intricate limestone cave system.
+Known as one of the best places to visit in Southeast Asia, the park is a UNESCO World Heritage Site and will have your inner explorer pumped to adventure along the Cabayugan River and intricate limestone cave system.

 An Bang Beach in Hoi An, Vietnam

 One of the best things to do in Vietnam is visit the UNESCO World Heritage Site and bike-friendly city of Hoi An for the trifecta of history, culture, and beachside bliss.
 Just 10 minutes outside of the historic city center and reachable by bicycle, the area of Cam An is host to An Bang Beach.

 Restaurants offering local cuisine line this beautiful beach with outdoor seating in the sea breeze and lounge chairs available for rent to help achieve ultimate relaxation.
 Swimming and paddleboarding are popular activities at this lively beach, bringing the experience full circle.

 With numerous idyllic islands, Thailand is a dream destination for beach lovers everywhere.
 In the southeastern group of the country’s islands, Koh Samui is surrounded by white sand beaches and palm trees.

 At Fisherman’s Village, situated just behind the beach, you’ll find shops selling some of the best Thailand souvenirs, along with restaurants and bars.
 Sign up for SCUBA lessons or join a guided group tour to one of the well-known dive sites like Koh Tao Island, Sail Rock, or Ang Thong Marine Park.